 In this work, a NDAE formulation of a power system is studied.
-We consider the standard two axis $4^{th}$ order transient model of a synchronous generator~\cite{Sauer2017}.
-This model excludes exciter dynamics and turbine governor, meaning that each of the generators has 4 states and 2 control inputs.
-The dynamics of a synchronous generator $i \in \mathcal{G}$ can be written as \eqref{eq:differential_dynamics}
+We consider the standard two-axis $4^{th}$-order transient model of a synchronous generator~\cite{Sauer2017}.
+This model excludes the exciter dynamics, meaning that each of the generators has 4 states and 2 control inputs.
+We note here that the power system model is controlled by the governor response~\eqref{eq:differential_dynamics_4} by changing the active power produced by a generator.
+Readers can refer to~\cite[Ch.
+7]{Sauer2017} for additional description of the power network utilized within this work.
+The dynamics of a synchronous generator $i \in \mathcal{G}$ can be written as